Bridgerweight: History

-The WBC intend to reduce the lower limit for the weight class to 190 lb, lowering the upper limit for cruiserweight accordingly, within "six months or one year" of the November 2020 announcement.
+The WBC intended to reduce the lower limit for the weight class to 190 lb, lowering the upper limit for cruiserweight accordingly, within "six months or one year" of the November 2020 announcement.
 This would move the cruiserweight limit out of line with the other major sanctioning organisations.

 In December 2020, the WBC announced the first set of rankings for the new division, with Óscar Rivas at #1.

 The first fight took place on April 3, 2021 with Geovany Bruzon defeating Jose German Garcia Montes by eight-round technical decision to win the WBC Latino title.

 The inaugural world championship fight took place on October 22 between Oscar Rivas and Ryan Rozicki, with Rivas winning via twelve-round unanimous decision.